-The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards, Australian Accounting Interpretations, other authoritative pronouncements of the Australian Accounting Standards Board and the Corporations Act 2001.
+The financial statements are general purpose financial statements that have been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards and International Financial Reporting Standards as issued by the International Accounting Standards Board.
 The Group is a for-profit entity for financial reporting purposes under Australian Accounting Standards.
+Material Accounting policies adopted in the presentation of these financial statements are presented below and have been consistently applied unless stated otherwise.